soundrolling/electrondante/README_cleanup_queries.md

 1. Run query 8 (summary) to get an overview
 2. Run queries 1-7 to see detailed issues
+3. Run queries 15-22 to check related tables
+4. Run queries 24-26 to identify old/unused tables
-3. Review and backup
+5. Review and backup
-4. Run cleanup queries 9-13 in order
+6. Run cleanup queries 9-13, 27-32 in order (uncomment as needed)
-5. Run query 14 to verify
+7. Run query 33 to verify everything is clean

+## Current Signal Mapper Tables (Active)

+- `nodes` - Signal mapper nodes (sources, transformers, recorders)
+- `connections` - Connections between nodes
+- `connection_port_map` - Port mappings for transformer/recorder connections

+## Related Tables (Checked for Orphaned Data)

+- `gear_table` - Gear items referenced by nodes
+- `gear_assignments` - Gear assignments to locations
+- `projects` - Projects that contain nodes/connections
+- `locations` - Locations referenced by gear assignments

+## Identifying Old Tables

+Queries 24-26 help identify tables that might be from old signal mapper implementations:
+- Tables with names like `signal_*`, `mapper_*`, `mic_placement_*`, etc.
+- Tables with foreign keys to old signal mapper tables
+- Check these tables manually to see if they're still in use